stimulus-components/stimulus-components/content/docs/stimulus-chartjs.md

 ></canvas>
 ```

-If you extend this controller, it could be handy to with it with a `target`:
+If you extend this controller, it could be handy to use it with a `target`:

 ```html
 <div